wikibonsai/wikibonsai/docs/PHILOSOPHY.md

 ### Freedom From Influence (For The Individual)

 As social creatures, we are very easily influenced and easily influence others.
 Thus, it is paramount that we have opportunities to ponder in private and think in solitude.
 This project deals primarily with raw text (markdown) so that handling one's own data on their own computer or system is an easy task, but also remains easily transferrable between systems.
-No data is collected from a person's notes (though underlying frameworks' and applications' privacy policies will need to be evaluated separately).[^censor-ex]
+No data is collected from a person's notes (though underlying frameworks' and applications' privacy policies will need to be evaluated separately).

 ### Freedom From Censorship (Of The Environment)

-The following is one possible technical definition of "censorship": "Given an information space, with a coordinate system mutually agreed upon by all participating agents, where each unique piece of information maps to a unique coordinate, censorship would include the nonconsensual distortion of the coordinate system, the total blockage or restricted movement to or between any points in that space, or the disallowance of departing the given information space."[^wiki].
+The following is one possible technical definition of "censorship": "Given an information space, with a coordinate system mutually agreed upon by all participating agents, where each unique piece of information maps to a unique coordinate, censorship would include the nonconsensual distortion of the coordinate system, the total blockage or restricted movement to or between any points in that space, or the disallowance of departing the given information space.".
 This project aims to provide tools for individuals to build such information spaces and evangelize this definition of censorship, which is more precise than is typical and helps uncover concrete courses of action to address censorship.

 ### Independence of Orientation (Of The Individual In The Environment)